 The long cargo version can easily convert into a passenger variant by swapping the rear side glass and tailgate, showcasing the system’s adaptability.

-Kia also developed dual-layer composite rear panels, composed of three customizable pieces, enhancing durability, ease of repair, and cost-effectiveness without disassembling the full rear section.
-Reinforced rear structures and pressed steel panels further improve rigidity, reduce noise and vibration, and maintain design quality and vehicle elegance.
+Kia also developed dual-layer composite rear panels, composed of three customizable pieces, which enhance durability, ease of repair, and cost-effectiveness without requiring the disassembly of the full rear section.
+Reinforced rear structures and pressed steel panels further enhance rigidity, reduce noise and vibration, and maintain the design quality and elegance of the vehicle.

 Smart Space and Customizable Modules